Code-Egg/docs/docs/configuration/configuration.md

 ## Virtual Host Setup

 With name-based virtual hosting, you can host more than one website (virtual host) on each IP address.
+There's a default virtual host named Example, skip this step if you don't need a new one.

 ### Setup DNS Properly
 {: .no_toc}